lioz123/Save-Ace---Game/README.md

 - all enteties are loaded from files.

 ## Movie editor
-- Support for multi combos for each characters
+- Support for multi combos for each character
 - adjusting frames for their size
 - control of fps rate
 - adding bones to characters for precise collision detection